vorachaitya/BlockChain/README.md

 Two major upgrades of ETH2 are Proof of stake(POS) and Sharding.

+#### Proof of stake(POS)

-**Proof of stake(POS):** Here,there are no miners present.Instead,there are validators.If a person wants to become a validator,he has to keep certain amount of his ethers at stake and give it to the system.Minimum stake is 32 eth.
+Here,there are no miners present.Instead,there are validators.If a person wants to become a validator,he has to keep certain amount of his ethers at stake and give it to the system.Minimum stake is 32 eth.

 If a validator performs attachtation(attaching blocks together) correctly,then he given back his eth+transaction fee.But,if he tries to do some malicious activity,then he won't get his ether(kept at stake) back and not get any transaction fee as well.